Advertisement

 Method 1: Use the Official National Verifier

-The National Verifier is the government’s centralized tool for verifying eligibility for the Lifeline and ACP programs.
+The National Verifier is the government’s central tool for verifying eligibility for the Lifeline and ACP programs.

 Step 3: Create your account using: